Memory Palaces – How To Pass Those Heavy Tests « New College – University of Toronto. It’s already November.

 I can’t believe it… time has gone by so quickly.
 Since many of us have upcoming exams or just want to do some extra study prep, here’s one of my favourite and most useful memory techniques, called memory palaces.
 If you’re a visual learner, you might find this technique quite handy in memorizing anything from images and faces to facts, dates, and data.
 You don’t have to be uber creative, and if you don’t have the greatest memory (a flaw I possess), this will be extremely helpful to your study process.

 The use of memory palaces (or method of Loci) is a mnemonic device used to remember specific facts, objects or details in a specific visualization pattern.
-Memory Palaces – How To Pass Those Heavy Tests « New College – University of Toronto
+2013 | I’m ok, you’re not ok.
 The right supramarginal gyrus plays an important role in empathy October 09, 2013 Egoism and narcissism appear to be on the rise in our society, while empathy is on the decline.
-2013 | I’m ok, you’re not ok

 A new study shows that even a brief infection with a weakened form of the protozoan caused mice to permanently lose their innate fear of cats.
 The protozoan is known to cause this change in mice after a lingering infection and after it produces cysts in the mouse brain, according to the study, published online Sept.
 18 in the journal PLOS ONE.

 That “freezing” is part of the fear response, a reaction to a stimulus in the environment and part of the brain’s determination of whether to be afraid of it.
 A neuroscience group at Cold Spring Harbor Laboratory (CSHL) led by Assistant Professor Bo Li Ph.D., together with collaborator Professor Z. Josh Huang Ph.D., today release the results of a new study that examines the how fear responses are learned, controlled, and memorized.
 They show that a particular class of neurons in a subdivision of the amygdala plays an active role in these processes.

 And yet emerging research continues to show that macrophagic myofasciitis, or MMF, is a very real condition brought about as a direct result of vaccines that contain aluminum adjuvants, which become lodged in muscle tissue and lead to severe neurological damage and other problems.
 First identified in 1998, MMF is characterized by debilitating muscle and joint pain, chronic inflammation, and incapacitating fatigue.
 Though clearly distinct from both fibromyalgia and MS, which are also now believed by many to be neurological conditions triggered by vaccines, MMF is similar in that it appears to involve the demyelination of the central nervous system, or the loss of the fatty layer myelin sheaths that protect nerves.

 Vaccines.
-All about brain
+All about brain.